1alessandro1/m4c0S_W0rkst4t10n/README.md

 2) https://drive.google.com/open?id=1eRSHu6QkFu_XCT490t_3S3vMRK3VVg6y

-I'm adding here an additional copy for redundancy, having known that the unlocker provided by https://github.com/DrDonk/unlocker has already been deleted/replaced.
+I'm adding here an additional copy for redundancy, having known that the unlocker provided by [DrDonk](https://github.com/DrDonk/unlocker) has already been deleted/replaced.

-Here I'll port his latest release (unlocker302.zip) as well as another fork by paolo-projects (https://github.com/paolo-projects/auto-unlocker/releases)
+Here I'll port his latest release (unlocker302.zip) as well as another fork by [paolo-projects](https://github.com/paolo-projects/auto-unlocker/releases)

 Also, it seems like DrDonk's unlocker works only on VMware Workstation 15.1.0, directly obtained from the official vmware website.
 I'll provide a [link to that too](https://drive.google.com/open?id=1gQp8JAS7ZhXs8jAlcX5b-8xUEz_stogA)